Space, Geography, Interior Design – and everything in between

 At night there is complete darkness…but in daytime, as the sun moves, around she feels: ‘ it was like I had built the house for the sun’.

-An old house needs constant upkeep.
+And… an old house needs constant upkeep.

-When she goes away: ‘There is nothing better than coming home.
+Whenever she goes away: ‘There is nothing better than coming home.
 I just love being here.”

 “This is my space and this is me.
 And even though we have had problems in our family to cope with, we are happy here.”